 If you are accused of a theft offense in California, you are facing serious consequences.
 A theft could be charged as a misdemeanor or a felony.
 Los Angeles theft defense attorney Jerod Gunsberg can help.

 There are two main categories of theft charges in California: petty theft and shoplifting charges.

 Petty theft is charged when the value of the items stolen are less than $950.
 This generally occurs in shoplifting cases.
 There are two statutes under which petty theft is charged Penal Code Section 484 (petty theft) and Penal Code Section 459.5 (shoplifting), both are misdemeanors.

 First time petty theft and shoplifting offenses are charged as misdemeanors and carry a maximum sentence of six months in the county jail, three years summary probation, and a $1,000 fine.

-To be convicted of petty theft under Penal Code 484, one of the elements the prosecution must prove is that the defendant intended to steal the item.
+To be convicted of petty theft under California Penal Code section 484, one of the elements the prosecution must prove is that the defendant intended to steal the item.

-To be convicted of shoplifting under Penal Code 459.5, the prosecution must prove that the defendant entered a store during operating business hours with the intent to steal the merchandise.
-Unlike petty theft, one can be charged with Penal Code 459.5 even if nothing was actually stolen.
+To be convicted of shoplifting under California Penal Code section 459.5, the prosecution must prove that the defendant entered a store during operating business hours with the intent to steal the merchandise.
+Unlike petty theft, one can be charged with California Penal Code 459.5 even if nothing was actually stolen.
 Prosecutors are not permitted to charge a defendant under both shoplifting and petty theft.
 They have to choose one or the other.